 Prior to this, he was Minister without Portfolio, Secretary of State for Trade and Industry, Northern Ireland Secretary and Secretary of State for Business, Innovation and Skills in the British government under Tony Blair and Gordon Brown between 1997 and 2010.
 He was Member of Parliament for Hartlepool in the UK from 1992 until 2004 and Director of Campaigns and Communications for the Labour party between 1985 and 1990.

-He became President of the Great Britain China Centre in 2015, this non-departmental public body encourages dialogue and collaboration between Britain and China.
-He is also President of the Policy Network think tank and Senior Adviser to Lazard.
+Peter is President of the Great Britain China Centre, this non-departmental public body encourages dialogue and collaboration between Britain and China, and is President of the German British Forum, the UK’s primary bilateral forum for promoting dialogue on German-British business, social and political issues.
+He is Chancellor of Manchester Metropolitan University and is also President of the Policy Network think tank and Senior Adviser to Lazard.

 Benjamin is Global Counsel’s managing partner and co-founder and leads the business.
 He supports clients on market access issues in Europe and Asia and leads client teams working on issues ranging from technology to natural resources.

 Benjamin has a background in business and politics with a career split between working in the media and government.
 His last role in government was as the Director of Strategic Communications for the British Prime Minister between 2005-7, before that he worked in the Department of Trade and Industry and the Cabinet Office.
 His business career includes roles in publishing in both the UK and Russia.

 Stephen is a partner in Global Counsel and its lead consultant on European and multilateral issues, with a particular focus on financial services, trade and wider EU single market issues.
 He leads teams advising Global Counsel clients navigating EU and UK policymaking and politics, and anticipating and adapting to banking and insurance policy changes in Europe, Asia and Africa.